 "At the forefront of contemporary photography (NOWNESS)

-Indian-British-Canadian artist and cultural anthropologist Indrani is known mononymously for creating the image of some of the world's brightest stars and most innovative brands.
-Her multi-faceted collaborative approach produces cultural icons and campaigns that move millions to action.
-She brings people together across the fashion, music, film, television, and corporate industries, and works with numerous NGOs, consistently developing projects to empower women and children, and support environmental sustainability.
+Multinational artist and anthropologist Indrani is known mononymously for creating the image of some of the world's brightest stars and most innovative brands.
+Her multifaceted collaborative approach produces cultural icons and campaigns that move millions to action.
+Known for bringing people together across the fashion, music, film, television, and corporate industries, she also works with numerous NGOs, consistently developing projects to empower women and children, and support environmental sustainability.

 While a student at Princeton University, her photography was discovered by David Bowie, Iman and Isabella Blow, who became her mentors.
 Bowie commissioned her first album covers with harpist Markus Klinko, Blow gave them their first fashion covers, Iman their first ad campaigns.
 A dozen years later, Bowie launched Indrani's directorial career, with her first major music video for his "Valentine's Day."
 Her photography has since been shown in over 30 exhibitions including the National Portrait Gallery at the Smithsonian Institute DC and been published in over 25 books.
 Her book "ICONS" with Klinko is described as "Staggering" by Fern Mallis (Huffington Post), "A visionary tour de force" (Elle) and "High-concept and hyperrealism commingle" (Austin Chronicle).

 "An extraordinary director...Indrani's direction is brilliant and provocative" (Forbes)